-Nurses are the backbone of Congo’s health care.
-After graduation, Nurses go on to work in either a hospital or a clinic run by the CEUM.
-Many Nurses function as independent practitioners, running clinics with physician oversight only once per month.
+After graduation, nurses go on to work in either a hospital or a clinic run by the CEUM, which is in a region overflowing with potential but lacks the basic infrastructure that allows for convenient access to medical care, clean water, and protected living quarters.
+Many nurses function as independent practitioners, running clinics with physician oversight only once per month.

 By supporting nursing education, you will help keep these hardworking students in school, support school resources, and change communities for generations to come.